 If you automatically reject the information, you won’t learn and you won’t be able to change your performance or behavior.
 Hearing less than positive feedback about yourself is difficult.
 You are human and your emotions are involved.

 People who provide the feedback are human, too.
 They may gloss over your shortcomings because of their own discomfort.
 So, you need to listen to what they are not saying, too.
 Ask specific questions to learn more.

 Remember, you have the right to reject part or all of the feedback depending on whether you believe it is real and useful.
 But, do learn from whatever information you receive.
 Use whatever information you can to be ready when the next opportunity arises.

-Take Positive Action to Develop or Change the Areas About Which You Received Feedback
+Take Positive Action to Develop or Change

 Make a plan for yourself, and perhaps involve your manager in the discussion, depending on the quality of the relationship.
 Identify co-workers who will give you feedback about improvement.
 Begin making the necessary changes.